 Our Board of Directors will adopt a Code of Conduct and Ethics for our directors, officers and employees.
 We expect that a portion of this Code of Conduct and Ethics will also serve as a code of conduct and ethics for our senior financial officers and principal accounting officers or controller.
 Among other things, our Code of Conduct and Ethics will cover conflicts of interest, disclosure responsibilities, legal compliance, reporting and compliance under the Code, confidentiality, corporate opportunities, fair dealing, protection and proper use of assets, and equal employment opportunity and harassment.
-The full text of the code will be available on our website at http://investors.amcnetworks.com.
-In addition, a copy may be obtained by writing AMC Networks Inc., 11 Penn Plaza, New York, NY 10001.
+The full text of the code will be available on our website at 1 Penn Plaza, New York, NY 10001.